sahasrarjn/cs725-2022-assignment/README.md

 - Use ReLU activation function for ALL HIDDEN layers.
 ```

-#### Initialization of Weights and Biases (for both Part 1 and Part 2)
+#### Initialization of weights and biases (for both Part 1 and Part 2)
-Initialize Weights and Biases using uniform distribution in the range \[-1, 1\].
+Initialize weights and biases using the uniform distribution in the range \[-1, 1\].

 #### What to submit in Part 1.A?
 For Part 1.A, only code needs to be submitted in the file `nn_1.py`.

 ### Part 1.B (10 Points)
 Plot a graph showing the train and dev set loss after each epoch on each of the batch sizes: 32 and 64.
 Do it for the first 100 epochs.
 You can use existing libraries (for example, `matplotlib`) to create the plots.
-No restrictions on the remaining hyper-parameters.
+No restrictions are imposed on the remaining hyper-parameters.

 #### What to submit in Part 1.B?
 Image files: